What are Kotatsu and Chabudai?

 iii.
 Heat Fixture

-Check out the kind of heat fixture used in Kotatsu.
+Check out the kind of heat fixture used.
 Is it protected to avoid burning people or causing a fire?
 Is the heat source open or closed?
 What kind of heat source is installed?

 Open and raw heat sources are dangerous.
 Most people prefer the electric heat source.
 It is safer than the traditional sources of heat.